juhgiyo/EpForceDirectedGraph.cs/README.md

 ## ForceDirected2D/ForceDirected3D ##

-ForceDirected2D or ForceDirected3D is the calculation class of physics for force-directed graph.
-The instance of ForceDirected2D/3D will take in Graph (which is logical structure of force-directed graph), and will be inserted to the instance of the Renderer.
+`ForceDirected2D` or `ForceDirected3D` is the calculation class of physics for force-directed graph.
+The instance of `ForceDirected2D/3D` will take in `Graph` (which is logical structure of force-directed graph), and will be inserted to the instance of the `Renderer`.

-To create ForceDirected2D/3D to calculate the physics for your force-directed graph:
+To create `ForceDirected2D/3D` to calculate the physics for your force-directed graph:

 ```c#
 float stiffness = 81.76f;